dlebars/PSLP/README.md

 To run the model:

 1) Install the NCL language (http://www.ncl.ucar.edu/)
+2) Unzip the InputData file
-2) Prepare a namelist (see examples in the Exp_PaperDependence folder)
+3) Prepare a namelist (see examples in the Exp_PaperDependence folder)
-3) Modify the LoopProjections.bash script with the name of your namelist
+4) Modify the LoopProjections.bash script with the name of your namelist
-4) Run ./LoopProjections.bash , it will read in the namelist and run main.ncl
+5) Run ./LoopProjections.bash , it will read in the namelist and run main.ncl
-5) Output data will be in the same folder as the namelist
+6) Output data will be in the same folder as the namelist
-6) Data can then be analyzed using the code in the PostPro folder.
+7) Data can then be analyzed using the code in the PostPro folder.

+Only a few options are now included mostly for reproducibility of the results discussed in Le Bars et al. 2017 and in Le Bars et al. 2018.
+The input data for regional projections are not yet included.
+Contact me if you are interested in this option (bars .at. knmi.nl)

 The PSLP model was used in: